teknostatik/Web-Development/setup.md

 # My Setup

 I've been maintaining an up to date list of what hardware and software I use since I discovered [Uses This][19] a few years ago.
 It used to live as a page in my blog, but I like to maintain an up to date version so I can keep track of exactly what I'm using and how it changes over time.
+Every couple of years I post a snapshot as a blog post to track the passage of time.
+This is one of those snapshots.

 ## The hardware I use

-Home - I've just bought a new desktop computer that _mostly_ consists of components that are fairly new (this is a first for me).
+**Home** - I've just bought a new desktop computer that _mostly_ consists of components that are fairly new (this is a first for me).
 Everything feels snappy and fast, and I love it.
 I also have three monitors (now identical in both size and resolution which pleases me), a [mechanical keyboard][26], a [hand-me-down gaming mouse][17], and all the docks, cables and switches to connect everything together.
 My personal laptops are both Thinkpads - an [x260][3] for travel and couch-surfing, and an [x230][1] which largely gets used for digitising vinyl and testing software I plan on using on one of my main computers.
-I also have a variety of small laptops and Raspberry Pis that fulfil various server and media functions, and a Synology NAS for backups.
+I also have a variety of Raspberry Pis that fulfil various server and media functions, and a Synology NAS for backups.
 I'm trying to phase out a lot of my older computers and only use newer machines with SSDs and lots of memory, but it's hard to let go sometimes.

-Work from home - As home, but with a [Thinkpad L13][25] doing the driving.
+**Work from home** - As home, but with a [Thinkpad L13][25] doing the driving.
 All it requires is a couple of cable switches and toggling the input on two of my monitors.
 I'd love to do this without crawling under my desk, but that's a problem for another day.

-Work - I've not been in my office for a while, but I think I still have something largely similar to my home setup, but with one less screen.
+**Work** - I've not been in my office for a while, but I think I still have something largely similar to my home setup, but with one less screen.
 I think I'll be taking my [very quiet solar-powered keyboard][2] in as I'll be sharing an office soon and mechanical keyboards are not conducive to good working relationships.

-Travel - I don't travel right now, but which I did it would be some combination of a Thinkpad, [Raspberry Pi Zero][20], Kindle and phone.
-I also carry bootable USB versions of [Ubuntu][21] and [Tails](https://tails.boum.org/) everywhere I go (even places I don't take a computer).
+**Travel** - I don't travel right now, but which I did it would be some combination of a Thinkpad, [Raspberry Pi Zero][20], Kindle and phone.
+I also carry bootable USB versions of [Ubuntu][21] and [Tails][29] everywhere I go (even places I don't take a computer).
 Increasingly my travel hardware also includes a bike and related tools.

 ## The software I use